Data is a complex term that can mean different things to different people; so when we talk about data, what do we mean?

 At the moment, there are hundreds of legal restrictions which can make it difficult or, in some cases, impossible to share data between government departments or outside of government, even where there would be clear benefits from doing so.
 This can mean that you need to provide the same information to multiple departments many times.

-Making dealing with government easier and more efficient is just one of the reasons that new data sharing and release legislation is needed.
+Making dealing with government easier and more efficient is just one of the reasons that new data sharing and transparency legislation is needed.

 Not all data held by governments is particularly sensitive, such as historical rainfall levels, flood levels or crop yields.
-When data sharing involves more sensitive information, such as people's income levels, or the locations of threatened species, or business profits and losses, the sharing needs to be managed carefully and responsibly with appropriate safeguards included at every stage.
+When data sharing involves more sensitive information, such as people's income levels, or business profits and losses, the sharing needs to be managed carefully and responsibly with appropriate safeguards included at every stage.

-The Office of the National Data Commissioner is drafting new legislation to streamline public sector data sharing and release, subject to appropriate safeguards.
+The Office of the National Data Commissioner is drafting new legislation to streamline public sector data sharing, subject to appropriate safeguards.

 Data underpins, informs and influences everything we do.
 From weather forecasts or real-time fuel prices through an app, to the ‘like’ counts on our social media – often without realising it, we are interacting with data all the time.